KordingLab/awesome-computational-primatology/README.md

 Quick breakdown:
 - 80% of these projects **do not** contribute a model or a dataset.
 - Of the projects that do contribute to OSS, less than 5% contribute a dataset.
+- Most projects have focused on tools for either chimps or macaques.

 Consider contributing to this community by curating a dataset or training OSS models on any of these datasets!